open-stage/blender-dmx-web/content/docs/get_started.md

 ![image](../media/fixture_menu.png)

-In the GDTF Profile - BlenderDMX, select Moving Beam.
+In the GDTF Profile - BlenderDMX Addon, select Moving Beam.
 Keep the rest as is and click OK:

 ![image](../media/fixture_add.png)